mnit-rtmc/iris/docs/action_plans.md

 - **Sync Actions**: if selected, the phase can only be changed if all associated devices are online.
 - **Sticky**: if selected, messages sent with [device actions](#device-actions) will be configured to persist even if communication or power is lost.
-Also, pixel service checks will be enabled.
 - **Ignore Auto-Fail**: if selected, [device action](#device-actions) messages will ignore detector [auto-fail] (`[exit` *…* `]` or `[slow` *…* `]` only)